zeittresor/OllamaVibeDesk/README.md

 - `app/` – application source
 - `app_data/` – created on first run; contains config, chats, audio, cache, optional TTS helper data

+## Basic usage instructions / Notes

+Make sure you have installed the requirements (Ollama, Python 3.13 (also works using 3.12.9), might be PIP if you dont have it already, GIT).

+Start Ollama (!) and close / minimize the GUI, make sure you have at least one model to use if you dont have any get a model using the ollama gui, suggestion: Dolphin3 or Qwen3.5:9b

+Extract the archive (or clone the repository) to a new folder ex. c:\AI\OllamaVibeDesk and start the install_windows.bat it will install all the required files (for the base setup).

+If you dont break it it should start the GUI automaticly after installation (in the other case start the GUI using run_windows.bat)

+If you a from germany and want native german language you dont have to do anything for a first test, just go to the prompt field and enter something like "Erklär mir Mandelbrot Grafiken." then press send (or ctrl/strg + enter) and listen to the endless automatic dialog.

+If you are from a different country or want a different language go to settings (einstellungen) and select language (sprache) to select it. (save the config after that).
+Now back in the Main window enter something in the prompt box like "How old is the Towerwatch in London."

+How ever that all is just the base version (takes ~ 240 mb at all) but if you want to use MS Vibevoice change the speaker mode in settings and change it from TTS/SaPi to Vibevoice.

+The App is including a VibeVoice Server and is able to get all the requirements including optional voice models for different languages (male/female) in a simple oneclick build-in installer (VibeVoice setup).
+Make sure to start the VibeVoice Server after the installation.

+The Full installation including vibevoice is taking ~ 3 GB in total (just wait the setup to complete the installation procedure).
+Note using vibevoice it might take MUCH longer to generate a single Answer / question in VibeVoice quality because the full answer will be sent to the model to render a wave file of it first to get more human like context language. (i have tested this using different systems, it also work using a gen3 (yes, i really mean a intel Gen 3 CPU from 2012) intel i5 / nvidia rtx 4xxx)).
+Have fun.

 ## Requirements

 - Windows 10/11